JBCL About Time Professional - Time Recording

 - You can freely move software and data to another computer.

-charges are 1 cent for recording a timesheet entry etc. Typical
+cent for recording a timesheet entry etc. Typical monthly totals

-have to pay anything until you have used up the credit and tried
+pay anything until you have used up the credit and tried it out

-Small Change Meter.
-You will see this program start
+Change Meter.
+You will see this program start automatically,

-automatically, just leave it running in the background.
-You
+just leave it running in the background.
+You can use its

 - Program contains full ability to Maintain and add New